 Issued by the Alabama State Department of Education:

-• Instructional Leadership Class A, grades P-12 (since 2010)
+Instructional Leadership Class A, grades P-12 (since 2010)

-• Early Childhood Class B, grades P-3 (since 2005)
+Early Childhood Class B, grades P-3 (since 2005)

-• Collaborative Teacher Class B, grades K-6 (since 2005)
+Collaborative Teacher Class B, grades K-6 (since 2005)

-• Early Childhood Special Education Class B, grades P-3 (since 2005)
+Early Childhood Special Education Class B, grades P-3 (since 2005)

-• Elementary Class B, grades K-6 (since 2005)
+Elementary Class B, grades K-6 (since 2005)

-Erica Jewel's Story
+Dr. Erica Jewel's Story

-During her career, Erica Jewel has taught general and special education on the elementary level and has served as assistant principal at an urban K-8 school.
-She later became principal at a private school and has served as the Turnaround Specialist at an urban middle school.
-There, she oversaw the school’s $1.5 million School Improvement Grant.
-After a single year at the school, Erica Jewel was instrumental in helping the school increase from a 53/F on the state report card to a 73/C. In 2018, she created a National Board cohort and through it, Erica Jewel helped educators from three school districts navigate the process of becoming National Board Certified Teachers.
+Erica Jewel Littleton, Ph.D., NBCT, is the Founder and CEO of Learning Little People.
+Throughout her career, she has taught both general and special education at the elementary level and served as an assistant principal at an urban K-8 school.
+She later became principal of a private school and went on to serve as a Turnaround Specialist at an urban middle school, where she oversaw the school’s $1.7 million School Improvement Grant.
+In one school year, she helped support the school’s growth from a 53/F on the state report card to a 73/C.